ezagroba/mob-testing/mob-testing.md

 ### how we mob
 - ideas have to be put into words<br/>before they can be put into the computer
 - communicate at the highest level of abstraction:
- - intention, what to do, how to do it
+ - intent, what to do, how to do it
 - kindness, consideration, and respect

+todo: @ez example of intent/what/how

 Notes:
+- Elizabeth
 - example of intention, location, implementation
 - bias to action/yes, and...